james-julius/fltr-docs/archive/migration/DOCUMENT_PROCESSING_IMPROVEMENTS.md

 - **Context Recall**: Are all needed docs retrieved?

 **Tools**
-- RAGAS framework for automated evaluation
+- RAGAS framework for automated evaluation ✅ Implemented
-- TruLens for comprehensive RAG evaluation
+- TruLens for comprehensive RAG evaluation ❌ Not implemented
-- LangSmith for tracing and debugging
+- LangSmith for tracing and debugging ❌ **Critical missing piece (3 days)**

-#### Human Feedback Loop
+#### Human Feedback Loop ❌ NOT IMPLEMENTED

 **Implicit Signals**
 - Click-through rates on sources